vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_3.md

   return &self->super;
 }
 ```
 The next three blocks here deal with flag handling.
 Note that this plugin does not actually make use of the flags; they are just here for the purpose of this guide.
-But the flags field is just a standard bit field, so it can be used as usual (nothing specific to syslog-ng).
+But the flags field is just a standard bit field, so there is nothing special about using it.

 First we define constants for each flag, assigning the `letters` flag to the first bit and `numbers` the second.
 ```